Where to Stay in Malaga First Time: Best Areas

 The accommodation is more expensive here, as it often is in more traditional areas and there is also less of it so make sure to book in advance if this sounds like the trip for you.

-Stay in Ciudad Jardin if you like nature, you don’t like crowds, you have a car, you have a little more to spend on accommodation in Malaga, you aren’t bothered by traditional tourist amenities, you like to explore.
+Stay in Ciudad Jardin if you like nature; you have a car; you aren’t bothered by traditional tourist amenities, you like to explore.

-Moving now to the north-western region of Malaga, we come to Campanillas.
-Similar in ways to Ciudad Jardin, this is another less built-up area where the focus is on exploration and nature.
+Similar in ways to Ciudad Jardin, Campanillas is another less built-up area where the focus is on exploration and nature.

 However, the big selling points here are more the man-made variety.
 Sights such as the historic Castillo De Cartama, a beautiful old church, and castle, sit high up in the hills while La Casa De Ingeniero, a picturesque house owned by the king of Spain, lies by a stunning lake.